 Playing the victim.

 They will play the victim, the covert narcissist more than the overt, but depending on the situation and what they can gain from someone attention wise by playing the victim card, most narcissists will use this tactic at some point.
 This gets your sympathy and empathy as you can put yourself in other’s shoes, so you want to reach out and protect and help them, any way you can, which will lead you to lose who you indeed are over time.
 They will then play victim to others, for how crazy you are and how they’re doing all they can to help you.

 They will promise you things and then not deliver, to try and get reactions out of you, for which they can then blame your reactions for why they didn’t do it.

 When using false promises, they will also use it to manipulate you more through gaslighting and leave you even more confused about reality with the.
 “I never said I’d do that you must be imagining things.”
 Or the.
 “I did it last month for you, do you not remember?”
 Of course, you don’t as they never did, slowly but surely leaving you doubting yourself more and more.

 Suck you back in.

 My best advice when they try this.
-Let them go, they are not worthy of you, they are not good enough for you, you can do so much better, lose your pride and your ego to save yourself, and pity the fool that ends up with a manipulative twit that’s just using them, like they used you.
-Also keep true to yourself if that person one day needs help to recover, remember just how horrendous the relationship was, and that they just got sucked into a twisted relationship of lies, drama and manipulation, be kind to others who don’t know any better and help them recover, if they ever ask you, even if you just point them in the direction of support groups, as you will get to a happier place, and you will be a better person for it.
+Let them go.
+They are not worthy of you.
+They are not good enough for you.
+You can do so much better, lose your pride and your ego to save yourself, and pity the fool that ends up with a manipulative twit that’s just using them as they used you.
+Also keep true to yourself if that person one day needs help to recover, remember just how horrendous the relationship was, and that they just got sucked into a twisted relationship of lies, drama and manipulation, be kind to others who don’t know any better and help them recover, if they ever ask you, even if you just point them in the direction of support groups, as you will get to a happier place.
+You will be a better person for it.
 You’ll no longer hold any resentment, and you’ll not wish that ex on your worst enemy, who also happens to be that ex.